Family-Friendly Backyard Campout Ideas

 backyard tent setup

 Set your tent up with a cushiony air mattress, tons of cozy blankets, a handful of pillows, and twinkle lights for an experience that might rival your actual bedroom.
-Hammocks are fun to camp in as well.
+Hammocks are fun to camp in, as well.
 They’re comfortable, keep you off the ground, and will definitely allure the child in all of us.

 If you expect great weather, why not sleep under the stars?
-Fall asleep counting shooting stars from a reclining lawn chair, an air mattress on the porch, or a sleeping pad set up on top of a tarp in the woods.
+Fall asleep counting shooting stars from a reclining lawn chair, an air mattress on the porch, or a sleeping pad on top of a tarp in the woods.
 Choose your camping setup and allow the magic of a campout to keep you coming back for more!

 Comforts of Home

-One of the best backyard campout ideas is to bring the comforts of home outside for a stellar evening.
+One of the best backyard camp ideas is to bring the comforts of home outside for a stellar evening.
 Whether it’s comfort, convenience, or entertainment you’re seeking, allow it to enhance your camping experience.

 Three kids inside a tent